-The instructor may be contacted in his office either in person or by phone: 909-389-3337.
-Please leave a message w/ a call-back tel. #.
+The instructor may be contacted by phone: 909-389-3337.
+Please leave a message w/a call-back phone number (say it at least twice).

 PLEASE: NEVER EVER simply assume that a voice message has been received and/or heard.
 Follow up may be necessary in the "The Land of Voice Mail."
 (Follow up w/ an email, even!)